Calebio/Calebio.github.io/_posts/2022-06-17-Load-Balancer.md

 - With Application Load Balancer, you can only use HTTP and HTTPS.
 - To must deploy at least one SSL/TLS server certificate.

-**Learns:** While provisioning an **Application load balancer** I got an _erro 503 temporarily unavailable._.
-After debuging for some time, I discovered the error was there because I did not register my instances to the target group I created.
+**Learns:** While provisioning an **Application load balancer** I got an _error 503 temporarily unavailable._.
+After debugging for some time, I discovered the error was there because I did not register my instances to the target group I created.

 - **Network Load Balancer - Performance:** Operates at layer 4.
 When performance is a big factor to consider in your solution Network Load Balancer is the best choice because it is capable of handling millions of requests in seconds and maintaining ultra-low latency.
-It can decrypt traffic but you will need to install SSL certificate, and when need protocols that are not supported by Application Load Balancer.
+It can decrypt traffic but you will need to install SSL certificate, and when needed protocols that are not supported by Application Load Balancer.

 ![Network LB](/assets/images/banners/Network-Load-Balancer.jpg "Network-LB")

 - **Classic Load Balancer:**  is a classic legacy load balancer.
-You can balance HTTP/HTTPS application and use layer 7 specific features, such as **x-forwarded** and **sticky sessions**.
-You can also use strick layer 4 load balancing for applications that rely on TCP protocol.
+You can balance HTTP/HTTPS applications and use layer 7-specific features, such as **x-forwarded** and **sticky sessions**.
+You can also use strict layer 4 load balancing for applications that rely on TCP protocol.

     - **x-forworded-for:** The server access log contains the ip address of the proxy or load balancer only so when traffic is sent from a load balancer, x-forworded-for request header is used to see the ip address of the client.
-        You get erro _504 Gateway time out_ if your application is has issue and classic load balancer cannot reach your application.
+You get error _504 Gateway_ time out_ if your application has an issue and the classic load balancer cannot reach your application.

     - **sticky session:** allows you to bind a user session to a specific EC2 instance.
 Ensures all the requests from the user during the session are sent to the same instance.
-You can also use sticky session for Application Load Balancer.
+You can also use a sticky session for Application Load Balancer.
 But the traffic will be sent at the target group level.

 ![Application LB](/assets/images/banners/Classic-LB.jpeg "Classic-LB")